Is this article for you? It covers services only available to Give Lively member nonprofits.

 Give Lively automatically and promptly alerts the nonprofit:

-• We place the “Your donation pages have been disabled” warning (see above) on the dashboard of the Nonprofit Admin Portal.
+• We place a warning on the dashboard of the Nonprofit Admin Portal.

 • We display the “Donations currently disabled” notice (see above) on all of the nonprofit’s Give Lively-powered fundraising pages.

-In the User Portal, we display the "This recurring donation has been paused" notice on Give Lively-managed recurring donations.
+• In the User Portal, we display the "This recurring donation has been paused" notice (see above) on Give Lively-managed recurring donations.

-When we confirm a nonprofit is back in good standing
+When we confirm a nonprofit is entirely back in good standing

-Give Lively automatically and promptly alerts the nonprofit of the removal of the delinquency/revoked label.
+Give Lively automatically and promptly alerts the nonprofit of the removal of the final delinquency/revoked/indeterminate labels.

 • We send an email confirming the return to good standing.